kbell28k/glowing-doodle/README.md

 ⭐️ Star this on GitHub — it helps!

-[PawPals](https://pawpalz.herokuapp.com/).  will act as a broker for car dealers and agents.
-The app will prompt car dealers to provide information for insurance  providers.
-The information given will allow insurance providers to contact car dealers and provide them with a quote based  on the plan they request.
-In return car dealers will be offered competitive prices for their insurance.
+[PawPals](https://pawpalz.herokuapp.com/).  will act as a global forum for pet owners and businesses.
+The app will allow businesses to enter in service types and information, and will prompt the pet owner to choose the service and appointment time.
+The app allows a single-platform location for pet resources in the client's area.

 ![image]()